Victordtesla24/containerised-birth-time-rectifier/tests/README.md

 2. **Original Sequence Diagram**: Tests the complete end-to-end API flow.
 3. **Vedic Chart Verification Flow**: Tests the OpenAI verification integration.

+## Docker Container Persistence

+For questionnaire tests, we ensure persistence across Docker container rebuilds by:

+1. Using volumes to persist test files
+2. Backing up tests to a persistent volume
+3. Automatically restoring tests when containers are rebuilt

+See scripts in `scripts/backup_questionnaire_tests.sh` and `scripts/run_questionnaire_tests.sh`.

 ## Troubleshooting

 If tests are failing, check the following: